robrwo/Plack-Middleware-BlockHeaderInjection/README.md

 The status code to return if an invalid header is found.
 By default, this is `500`.

+# SUPPORT FOR OLDER PERL VERSIONS

+Since v1.1.0, this module requires Perl v5.12 or later.

+Future releases may only support Perl versions released in the last ten years.

+If you need this module on Perl v5.8, please use one of the v1.0.x versions of this module.
+Signficant bug or security fixes may be backported to those versions.

 # SEE ALSO

 [https://en.wikipedia.org/wiki/HTTP\_header\_injection](https://en.wikipedia.org/wiki/HTTP_header_injection)